 PERSONALITY: “I HAVE” – feminine, reliable, patient, strong will and work ethic, practical, and affectionate

 RULING BODY: The neck and throat.

 ASTROLOGY’S SECOND HOUSE: In Astrology, Taurus rules the Second House of “Money and Possessions”.
-This shows your relationship to money and your possessions.
-This house also provides insight on various forms of financial investments that have been made.
+This shows your relationship with money and your possessions.
+This house also provides insight into various forms of financial investments that have been made.

 PARTNER AND POLAR TAROT CARDS: The partner card to the Hierophant is the “High Priestess“.
 Representing the female (anima) intuition, the High Priestess is ruled by the Moon.
 She is the essence of esoteric wisdom, inner knowledge and understands the secrets of the unknown.
 All of this she holds sacred to herself unless called upon.

 The opposing (polar) card for the Hierophant is “Death (13)”, which is ruled by Scorpio.
 The “Death” card represents new beginnings and transformation, while the Hierophant card is of set traditional values and belief systems.
 Both the Hierophant and the Death cards can be complementary to each other.
 Death shows the release of old patterns and habits and the beginning of a new perspective.
 This gives way to the Hierophant’s teachings to share its self-discipline and spiritual core values to better understand your true self and potential.